CodeByHarri/Incident-Response-and-Threat-Hunting/README.md

-This Repository contains Incident Response and Hunting queries and playbooks for Incident Response and Automation.
+This Repository contains Incident Response and Hunting queries

 ## Table of Contents

+# Detections

+# Forensics

+# Hunting